Riiven Threads

 A visual companion to the fields above.

 The MEMS gyro and accelerometer is the rare invention that gets stranger the closer you look.
 A sesame seed.
 A silicon spring.
 A pair of electrodes.
-But the reason your phone responds to tilt and rotation instantly, anywhere, for free, is that six unrelated fields had to mature first and then arrive at the same square millimeter of silicon by the early 2000s.
+But the reason your phone responds to tilt and rotation instantly, anywhere, for free, is that six separate fields each had to mature first, then land on the same square millimeter of silicon by the early 2000s.
 Petersen at IBM in 1982, proving silicon is also a mechanical material.
 Coriolis in 1835, writing down the inertia trick that vibrating masses feel under rotation.
 Tang, Nguyen, and Howe at Berkeley in 1989, making comb drives that swing parallel to a chip.
 Wallis and Pomerantz in 1969, sealing glass to silicon under vacuum with a few hundred volts.
 Boser and Howe in 1996, building CMOS readouts low-noise enough to resolve sub-attofarad capacitance changes.
 Analog Devices in 1991, selling the whole package for five dollars because airbags needed it.
-Your phone's sense of which way is up is six rooms talking to each other through one wall of silicon.
+Your phone's sense of which way is up is what those six answers produce once they share a single square millimeter of silicon.

 References